andrewabarca/bizible.en/help/advanced-bizible-features/boomerang/boomerang-stages-and-touchpoints.md

 ## FAQ {#faq}

-##### Q: How many boomerang stages can I include in my attribution model? {#q-how-many-boomerang-stages-can-i-include-in-my-attribution-model}
+**How many boomerang stages can I include in my attribution model?**

 You can select up to 15 stages.